giosil/dbsql-tools/README.md

 # DBSQL-Tools

-A set of tools for manage relational SQL databases.
+A set of tools to manage relational SQL databases.

 ## Tools available